Azza1070/AIPs/AIPS/aip-1.md

 -------------------------

 AIPs should be written in [markdown] format.
-Image files should be included in a subdirectory of the `assets` folder for that AIP as follow: `assets/Aip-X` (for Aip **X**).
+Image files should be included in a subdirectory of the `assets` folder for that AIP as follows: `assets/Aip-X` (for Aip **X**).
 When linking to an image in the AIP, use relative links such as `../assets/aip-X/image.png`.

 AIP Header Preamble
 -------------------